bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 The optional title is added as the title attribute to the HTML `<img>`.

 {{< mnote up=5 >}}
-**The title attribute** gets displayed, when a mouse pointer hovers over the element.
+**The title attribute** gets displayed, when a pointer hovers over the element.
 Consider that many touch-screen devices don't have one.
-The image title shouldn’t contain essential information, its only a convenience for some users.
+The image title shouldn’t contain essential information.
 {{< /mnote >}}

 #### Reference

-We can use a marker in a second pair of squared brackets to separate the image reference:
+We can place a marker in a second pair of **squared brackets** to separate the image reference:

 ```md {.left}
 ![Name][imgref]